shamil/graphout/README.md

 Starting from Graphout version `0.4.0`, there is support for query engines.
 Which allows to use query source other than `graphite`.
 Currently `prometheus` query engine supported in addition to `graphite`.

 Graphout allows to use single query engine per configuration.
 Which means you can't use `graphite` and `prometheus` together.
 Thus you have to specify which query engine you wan to use.
-By default assumed `graphite`.

 **Minimal configuration**